icip-cas/AutoAlign/README.md

 ### 📂 Data

+To facilite the community with out-of-box alignment data.
 We publicly release a collection of SFT data [here]().
-This toolkit currently utilizes the format in data/dummy_sft.json for supervised fine-tuning and the format in data/dummy_dpo.json for the reinforcement learning process.
+This toolkit currently utilizes the format in ```data/dummy_sft.json``` for supervised fine-tuning and the format in ```data/dummy_dpo.json``` for the reinforcement learning process.
 Please refer to these files for more details.

 ### 📚 Basic Training Operators